snt85c/ReactTesting/README.md

 # TODOList
 contains the component to filter the list and show the list as well as the logic to modify it

-# RCT
+# React Testing Library
 React Testing-Library is used to test every part of the webapp from the render to the edit of the single components. the Tests folder contains five files that are test-specific

-    TODOMenu.test.jsx
+### TODOMenu.test.jsx

     -expects the name input on the menu to be present -expects the calendar option in the menu to be present and with the date of today at render -expects a priority button to be present, set at normal on first render -expect a add task button to be present and initially disabled since the name input would be empty at render -expect the add task button not to be disabled after inputting a value in the name field

-   TODOAdd.test.jsx
+### TODOAdd.test.jsx

-        - adding 1 item with date of TODAY, ad default priority (Normal) -adding 1 item with date of TOMORROW and different priority than default (Urgent) -adds two tasks
+    -adding 1 item with date of TODAY, ad default priority (Normal) -adding 1 item with date of TOMORROW and different priority than default (Urgent) -adds two tasks

-    # TODOFilter.test.jsx
+### TODOFilter.test.jsx

     -add 3 tasks: one with the date of today, one with the date of 2 days from today, one with the date of two weeks from now. then will filter for "today",  "week" and "clear".
 Expects one to be found once in day/week filter, two in week filter, three in clear filter
     -add one with the date of +8 from today: the today and this Week filter should return nothing

-    # TODOListModify.test.jsx
+### TODOListModify.test.jsx

     -add one, then MODIFY THE NAME
     -add one, then MODIFY THE DATE
     -add one, then MODIFIES THE PRIORITY

-    # TODORemove.test.jsx
+### TODORemove.test.jsx

     -add one, then remove from the list
     -add two, then remove two from the list

 ## Cypress
 is currently used less at this stage, but it will mimick the same amount of testing from RTL in the future

-    # TODO.cy.jsx
+### TODO.cy.jsx

     -mounts
     -contains the menu items
     -when clicking the priority button, it will change from Normal to Urgent -when adding a name, the addButton is not disabled anymore

 ## How to run the code